hbctraining/Pseudobulk-for-scRNAseq/lessons/05_pseudobulk_DE_visualizations.md

 ### Identify significant genes

 Now that we have a table of genes with their associated p-values and log-fold-change scores, we need to filter the results.
-In particular, we are are only interest in significant differential genes that pass a p-adjusted threshold of 0.05.
+In particular, we are are only interested in significantly differentially expressed genes that pass an adjusted p-value threshold of 0.05.

 ```r
 # Set thresholds